Future-House/paper-qa/README.md

 - A robust interface for customization, with default support for all [LiteLLM](https://docs.litellm.ai/docs/providers) models.

 By default, it uses [OpenAI embeddings](https://platform.openai.com/docs/guides/embeddings) and [models](https://platform.openai.com/docs/models) with a numpy vector DB to embed and search documents.
 However, you can easily use other closed-source, open-source models or embeddings (see details below).

-See our 2023 [PaperQA paper](https://arxiv.org/abs/2312.07559) or our 2024 application paper[TODO] to see examples of PaperQA's superhuman performance in scientific tasks like question answering, summarization, and contradiction detection.

 ## Install